Nidhi3338/Microsoft_azure/README.md

 c.
 Define cloud models, including public, private, and hybrid.
 - Identify appropriate use cases for each cloud model.
 - Describe the consumption-based model.
-- Compare cloud pricing models.
+d.
+Compare cloud pricing models.

 a. cloud computing is where the PC is in the cloud center insted of physically with us , we only pay for the services used .
 - all the cloud provider mainly provide ( compute power and storage)